akthammomani/SQL-Data-Science-Projects/country_club_DB/README.md

 ### ✰ Throughout this case study we've covered a wide variety of methods for transforming, manipulating, and calculating data to answer a wide variety of questions in SQL:
    * We used CASE Statements for categorizing, aggregating and calculating information.
    * We used subqueries in FROM Clause.
+   * We joined multiple tables.
    * We used nested and correlated subqueries to extract, match, and organize large amounts of data.
-   * We used ORDER BY, GROUB BY, WHERE and HAVING Clauses to filter and manipulate the Data.
+   * We used Aggregation, ORDER BY, GROUB BY, WHERE and HAVING Clauses to filter and manipulate the Data.

 ### ✰ Some insights from the database: